sitegeist/Sitegeist.NeosGuidelines/Documentation/PackageRequirements.md

    The follwing rules 1-3 skipped for those files.

-5. NodeTypes have at least oneName Part after the prefix

-   The Name part of the NodeType consists of at least one key.
-This ensures at least soms structure in the NodeType-Namespace and allows adding deeper name-structure if needed.

-6. NodeTypes with a prefix `Mixin`- and `Constraint` are declared abstract
+5. NodeTypes with a prefix `Mixin`- and `Constraint` are declared abstract

    Hint: This list can be altered with the Setting `packages.validators.NodeTypes.options.abstractNodeTypePrefixes`

-7. NodeTypes are named PackageKey:Name
+6. NodeTypes are named PackageKey:Name

    The Package Key should always be used as namspace part of the nodeTypes.